FearTheDeer9/AmortizedBayesianOptimization/memory-bank/implementation-plan.md

 4. **Documentation**: Maintain comprehensive documentation throughout the implementation process.

 5. **Testing**: Implement thorough testing at each stage to ensure components work as expected.

+## [Task Complete: SCM Node Naming Convention Refactor]

+- **Status:** done (2024-06-12)
+- **Summary:**
+    - Refactored all code, tests, and documentation to use 'x0', 'x1', ... as SCM node names
+    - Ensured compatibility with dynamic function generation and Python syntax
+    - Updated all interfaces, usage examples, and the component registry
+    - Verified all relevant tests pass (except for an unrelated import error)
+    - See component registry and progress log for details